liferay-search/liferay-docs/en/developer/customization/articles/50-product-navigation/05-providing-the-user-personal-bar/01-customizing-the-user-personal-menu-intro.markdown

 [TOC levels=1-4]

 The User Personal Bar is a portlet, but it's also an important concept in
-@product@.
+@sharepoint@.
 In a fresh bundle using the default theme, it's the section of screen occupied by the User's avatar and the Personal Menu.

 ![Figure 1: By default, the User Personal Bar contains the signed-in user's avatar, which opens the Personal Menu when selected.](../../../images/user-personal-bar.png)